2019 Annual Awards

 Finally, the Recruitment Team created a dynamic recruitment video that is posted on the County Personnel Services website and a link to the video is provided on every Job Announcement.
 The video provides an exciting preview of living and working in Sacramento County.

 The Recruitment Team has worked hard to show our community the benefits of working for the County of Sacramento.
 This has been an amazing feat considering the team only consists of three employees!

 The Outstanding Chapter Award was developed to recognize and honor a chapter that has made and sustained innovation and diversity in chapter programs, resourcefulness and support for the community in carrying out the goals of IPMA-HR, or a chapter that has shown the most improvement or progress.
 The award for this year’s outstanding chapter is:

-Accepted by: Paula Melgar, 2018 Utah Chapter President
+Accepted by: Robert Neiuber, 2019 Chapter President Elect

-Congratulations Paula and the entire leadership team of the Utah Chapter of IPMA-HR for being our 2018 Outstanding Chapter award winner!
+Congratulations Robert and the entire leadership team of the Inland Empire Chapter of IPMA-HR for being our 2019 Outstanding Chapter award winner!

 EMERGING LEADERS SCHOLARSHIP AWARDS

 Established just last year, the goal of this program is to support the development of emerging HR professionals in the public sector.
 This year’s winners include:

 Human Resources Consultant, Placer County Water Agency, California